wp-plugins/easy-post-view-counter/readme.txt

 Tags: post views, post hits, post counter, view counter, postviews Donate link: http://ringhus.dk
 Requires at least: 2.7
-Tested up to: 3.8.1
+Tested up to: 4.0
-Stable tag: 1.2
+Stable tag: 1.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Whit this plugin you can see how maby views each single post has.
+With this plugin you can see how many views a single post has.

 == Description ==

-With this plugin you can see how many views each single post has.
+With this plugin you can see how many views a single post has.
 Just link on the All Post link in the left menu
 No need for adding codes anywhere, just plug'n'play